This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 But Camp Chef products just come with extra features that put them in a class of their own – namely the pizza oven, flat top grill, and sidekick burner attachments.

 Take all of this with a grain of salt!
-At the end of the day, you should do the research and figure out which brand between Camp Chef vs Traeger is best for you personally.
+At the end of the day, you should do the research and figure out which brand Camp Chef vs Traeger is best for you personally.

 In order to help you do that, we’ve compiled some grill reviews for both brands so you can see from both brands in a product by product comparison.

-Camp Chef vs Traeger – Grill Reviews
+4. Camp Chef vs Traeger – Grill Reviews

-Camp Chef Woodwind Wifi
+Camp Chef Woodwind WiFi 24

 The Woodwind 24 has 811 square inches of cooking surface area across two cooking racks whereas the Woodwind 36 has a whopping 1,236 square inches of cooking surface area.
 The temperature range is 160-500°F.